VISEGRAD BLOG: Poland's future depends on President Duda

 “This election will be absolutely critical for this government’s future,” says Szczerbiak.

-Whatever happens, Poland political polarisation – personified by Tusk and Kaczynski – therefore could worsen in the short term, rather than easing.
+Whatever happens, Poland deep political polarisation – personified by Tusk and Kaczynski – could therefore worsen in the short term.

 “It will take many years to restore sanity and to bring the fever down,” says Wisniewski.